jacobgacosta/jacobgacosta/README.md

 - Php
 - Javascript

-As well as a variety of tools and technologies, I am not limited to new challenges and I love learning new things.
+As well I know a variety of tools and technologies, I am not limited to new challenges and I love to learn new things.

-❝Programming is like Lego pieces, you can create amazing things, just a little imagination and constant effort is enough❞
+**"To move forward, you have to move forward."**